derekfountain/zx-spectrum-pico-rom/README.md

 for the typical use case, but it makes the device a useful test bed for running the ZX Interface One ROM - see below.

+### Caveat

+Feb'25: I was playing around with one of these interfaces, and found myself wanting to re-enable the Spectrum's ROM with the interface still plugged in.
+(I needed the Pico for something, but with the Spectrum's own ROM.)
+So I cut the /ROMCS track on the back of the interface, and then spent some time trying to figure out why the Spectrum wasn't working.

+Eventually it dawned on me: when I cut the track the Spectrum's ROM IC was re-enabled, and it started to drive the data bus.
+But the U4 level shifter was still working on the interface, which meant that was also driving the data bus.
+That's a bad thing, the two ICs were both trying to be outputs and were driving each other's data lines.
+The Z80 was getting garbage on the data bus, and I think I was rather lucky nothing got damaged.
+I removed the level shifter to complete my experimentation.

+So, um, don't do that. :)

 ### Construction

 The gerbers archive for upload, for example, JLCPCB, is